At A Glance

-Reverend Doctor Beth Hessel is the Executive Director of the Presbyterian Historical Society.
+Reverend Doctor Beth Hessel is the former Executive Director of the Presbyterian Historical Society.

 John Carr was Founding Principal Conservator of Materials Conservation, a firm that was based in Philadelphia and handled the conservation of the six sculptures.

 Kathleen Foster is the Robert L. McNeil, Jr., Senior Curator of American Art and the Director of the Center for American Art at the Philadelphia Museum of Art.